KammutierSpule/lvGLwidget/README.md

 # lvGLwidget
 QT openGL widget to use [LittlevGL!](https://github.com/littlevgl/lvgl)

-Implements a QOpenGLWidget based widget to integrate LittlevGL into a QT application.
+Implements a QOpenGLWidget based class to integrate LittlevGL into a QT application.

 # Instructions